jnafolayan/sip/README.md

 **Wavelet families implemented**
 - Haar
-- Cohen-Daubechies-Feauveau: this is particularly more CPU intensive, so expect longer compression times for the large decomposition levels.
+- Cohen-Daubechies-Feauveau: this is particularly more CPU intensive, so expect longer compression times for large decomposition levels.

 ## Usage
 If you'd like to run it locally, follow these steps: